 Hire YouthWorks Catering for Your Next Event

-YouthWorks Catering is an outgrowth of our culinary arts training, a social enterprise in which young people work part-time providing food and service for local events.
+YouthWorks Catering is an outgrowth of our culinary arts training, a social enterprise in which young people provide food and service for local events.
 Proceeds help connect more youth to successful employment.

 YouthWorks has been awarded a grant of $1.1 million over three years to engage sixty-two disconnected youth and young adults in job training and certification.